-Spigen makes one of the most popular single-layer cases on the market, the Rugged Armor, but the Liquid Air is not only a fresher look, but it's got much, much better grip thanks to that diamond texture across the back.
+Spigen makes one of the most popular single-layer cases on the market, the Rugged Armor, but the Liquid Air is not only a fresher look, but it's got much, much better grip because of the texture across the back.

 Samsung's branching out into eco-friendly cases this year, and the Kvadrat case is fine-looking and it feels even better.
 This case is made of recycled materials, is 100% compostable, and comes in green, grey, and red.

 Our phones are our lifelines, and the robust drop protection and dust plugs on these cases can help your S20+ survive what life throws at it.
 It also has a kickstand that works well in portrait or landscape mode.

 This name-brand clear case gives us the best of all worlds: air cushions to protect the corners, shows off the signature Samsung style, and adds a great amount of grip for less than a large pizza.

 Samsung's leather cases are always a hit, and while the S20+ doesn't come in as many colors as the regular S20, the leather cover still comes in six shades, though the ruby red certainly stands out most to me.